 Adhere to all College and department deadlines.

-Act as a liaison between the club team, and the Department of Recreation Services
+Act as a liaison between the club team and the Department of Recreation Services

 Oversee the treasurer to ensure that the club is staying within its budget.

 Submit a schedule of event using the Event Center on the team’s roster page in DoSportsEasy.